tiprankstipranks

 Our ability to operate as a going concern is in doubt.

-The audit opinion and notes that accompany our financial statements for the year ended June 30, 2020, disclose that substantial doubt exists as to our ability to continue as a going concern.
-The financial statements included in this Form 10-K have been prepared under the assumption that we will continue as a going concern.
-We are an exploration stage company and we have incurred losses since our inception.
+The notes that accompany our consolidated financial statements for the year ended June 30, 2024, disclose that substantial doubt exists as to our ability to continue as a going concern.
+The consolidated financial statements included in this Annual Report on Form 10-K have been prepared under the assumption that we will continue as a going concern.
+We are a development stage issuer and we have incurred losses since our inception.
 We currently have no historical recurring source of revenue and our ability to continue as a going concern is dependent on our ability to raise capital to fund our future exploration and working capital requirements or our ability to profitably execute our business plan.
 Our plans for the long-term return to and continuation as a going concern include financing our future operations through sales of our Common Shares and/or debt and the potential profitable exploitation of our Elk Creek Project.
 Additionally, capital markets and general economic conditions in the U.S. and Canada may impose significant obstacles to raising the required funds.
+As discussed further below, while we have been successful in doing so in the past, there can be no assurance we will be able to raise funds in the future.
 These factors raise substantial doubt about our ability to continue as a going concern.

 We have a history of losses and expect to continue to incur losses in the future.

 We have incurred losses since inception, have negative cash flow from operating activities, and expect to continue to incur losses in the future.
-We incurred the following losses from operations during each of the following periods ($000): - $4,001 for the year ended June 30, 2020;- $7,336 for the year ended June 30, 2019; and - $8,497 for the year ended June 30, 2018.
+We incurred the following net losses attributable to the Company during each of the following periods: - $11.4 million for the year ended June 30, 2024; and - $40.1 million for the year ended June 30, 2023.
 We expect to continue to incur losses unless and until such time as one of our properties enters into commercial production and generates sufficient revenues to fund continuing operations.
 We recognize that if we are unable to generate significant revenues from operations and dispositions of our properties, we will not be able to earn profits or continue operations.
 At this early stage of our operation, we also expect to face the risks, uncertainties, expenses, and difficulties frequently encountered by companies at the start-up stage of their business development.
 We cannot be sure that we will be successful in addressing these risks and uncertainties and our failure to do so could have a materially adverse effect on our financial condition.

 Debt & Financing - Risk 1